myint/scspell/README.txt

 this would be a great place to file bug reports and feature requests or track development via `bzr <http://bazaar-vcs.org>`_.
 If that's not your style, just send an email to Paul Pelzl <``pelzlpj at gmail dot com``> .

+Patches adding the most common keywords/APIs for popular programming languages would be most welcome.